Veterans

 How do I apply for G.I.
 Bill® benefits?

 Once you determined you are eligible to use your G.I.
 Bill® benefits, fill out a VA Form 22-1990, Application for VA Education Benefits.
-You can pick up the form at your local VA office or download it from their website.
-To complete the form, you’ll need the following:
+You can apply online from the VA website.

 - Social security number